busedagidir/busedagidir/README.md

 I love to share my projects, homeworks and codes in there.
 If you have any question please just ask :sparkles:  :blush:

-I am interested in mobile,web and game development.
+I am interested in data science and game development.

 You can contact with me;